 Why does Klaviyo track conversions in this way?

 Conversion tracking that relies on pixels can be unreliable.
-For example, if someone reads an email on their phone but makes a purchase later from a home laptop, conversion tracking that relied on pixel tracking would miss that conversion.
+For example, if someone reads an email on their phone but makes a purchase later from their home laptop, conversion tracking that relies on pixel tracking would miss that conversion.
 Klaviyo does not use pixels, so the conversion analytics are more accurate.
 Instead, Klaviyo calculates conversions based on data directly from a built-in integration or our API.

 You also do not need to decide in advance which metric you want to focus on for conversion tracking.
 While most other platforms only track revenue conversions, Klaviyo automatically computes conversion analytics for all metrics in your account.

 An ecommerce business, for example, will likely focus on the number of purchases that occurred as a direct result of an email.
-However, if you're interested in how many people viewed at least one product page or started a checkout after receiving an email, you can easily view that conversion data as well.
-This robust form of conversion tracking also allows you to easily compare the impact of different campaigns across different performance standards.
+However, if you're interested in how many people viewed at least one product page or started a checkout after receiving an email, you can view this conversion data as well.
+This allows you to compare the impact of different campaigns across different performance standards.

 Open and Click Tracking

 Klaviyo tracks open events by placing a tiny, invisible pixel image at the bottom of every email.
-When an email is opened by the recipient, we record this invisible pixel (web beacon) as viewed and mark the email as opened.
+When an email is opened by the recipient, we record this invisible pixel (web beacon) as "viewed" and mark the email as opened.
 This method of open tracking is the industry standard.
 Because of this, it is possible (in rare cases) for a recipient to "click" and email without "opening" it, if they click a link before the email loads completely.
 Because of this, if you're setting up a segment of customers that did not open an email, always include both open and click filters.
 This ensures you capture any users that were tracked clicking but not tracked opening the message.

 Klaviyo tracks click activity by adding unique tracking information to each URL.
 This is why, when hovering over a link in a Klaviyo email, you may see the URL begin with the following: